DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 Regardless of the players' answer, Madam Eva fixates them with a steady gaze.
 "If you wish to put aside this mission, no soul could blame you.
 There is no shame in flight from a foe that no others have defeated.
 If you wish me to read your futures, I can read your palms, or gaze into my crystal ball.
 I can tell you the face of your true love, the path to good health in your elder years, or the success you might find in a trade of profession."
 She pauses, then adds, her voice nearly a whisper: "Or I can read the cards—and set you upon a path that ends only when your foe is vanquished—or you are.
 The choice is yours."

 If the players insist upon a desire to defeat Strahd, Madam Eva nods.
 "Very well," she says.
 "Then let us begin."
-She then snaps her fingers—and the players are immediately transported to the interior of <span class="citation">Madam Eva's Tent (p.
-37)</span>.
 ## C4f.
 The Tarokka Reading
-When the players appear in Madam Eva's tent after accepting her warning, read:
+Madam Eva begins the Tarokka reading by seating herself upon the cemetery earth, reaching into her cloak, and removing three old candles, which she stakes into the ground and lights with a wave of her hand.
+She then removes a deck of Tarokka cards, which she sets upon the ground between the candles.
+Read:

 <div class="description">
 <p>Her old hands working deftly, the ancient seer removes fourteen cards from the top of the deck, setting them aside.
 The remaining cards, she shuffles nimbly twice, three times, four.</p>
 </div>

-As she shuffles the deck, the players notice a velvet pouch upon the table that wasn't present on their previous visit.
+As she shuffles the deck, the players notice a velvet pouch upon the ground beside her that wasn't present a moment before.
 Madam Eva meets their eyes, then cackles quietly.
 "The task you seek of me is no small boon," she murmurs.
 "In exchange, I would ask a boon of my own."

 If the players accept Madam Eva's request or inquire further, she informs them that the pouch contains ten gold pieces.
 "My great-grand-niece, Arabelle, will celebrate her tenth nameday in two days' time," she says.
 "For this momentous occasion, I wish to provide her a gift—but in my old age, I am quite unable to make the journey myself."